SatishDivvi/Linux-Server-Configuration---Item-Catalog-App/README.md

 4. `sudo nano /etc/sudoers.d/grader`- create a `sudoers.d` file for **grader**.
 5. Enter `grader ALL=(ALL:ALL) ALL` and save the file.
 6. Go back to your local machine and open another git bash console and execute command `ssh-keygen` to generate public-private RSA key pair for **grader** user.
 7. Save the file into directory `/c/users/divvi/.ssh/item_catalog`. _Directory strucutre should be the same except the key file name.
-In my case it is `item_catalog`_
+In my case it is `item_catalog`._
+8. Give and confirm the passphrase.

 ### Oauth Setup - Facebook